stamp44101/Stable-Diffusion-A1111-but-Nano-Banana/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1qhxpmir_Oh9Z7a_oSz8R202pf14df6gC
+View this app in AI Studio: https://ai.studio/apps/drive/1qhxpmir_Oh9Z7a_oSz8R202pf14df6gC

 ## Run Locally